dharvess-DA/Final-Project/README.md

 # Real-World Agricultural Price Data for Analysis & Forecasting

 ## 📌 Project Overview
-The Agricultural Price Analysis Dashboard is a comprehensive data visualization and business intelligence tool designed to track, analyze, and forecast real-world agricultural commodity prices.

-The dashboard serves as a strategic tool to bridge the gap between volatile agricultural markets and informed decision-making, helping to mitigate financial risk and optimize supply chain logistics.
+The Agricultural Price Analysis Dashboard is a comprehensive data visualization and business intelligence tool designed to track, analyze, and forecast real-world agricultural commodity prices.The dashboard serves as a strategic tool to bridge the gap between volatile agricultural markets and informed decision-making, helping to mitigate financial risk and optimize supply chain logistics.

 ---